1tablespoonsoy sauce (I use low-sodium)plus additional to taste

 TO FREEZE: Once your homemade fried rice has cooled, place it in a freezer-safe container or ziptop bag, removing as much air as possible.
 Freeze for up to 3 months.

-*Oyster sauce is readily available in the Asian or international food aisle of most major grocery stores.
+*INGREDIENTNOTE: Oyster sauce is readily available in the Asian or international food aisle of most major grocery stores.
 It has a unique flavor and texture, and if you substitute something else for it, your fried rice won't taste the same.
-If you'd like to experiment with making the recipe without oyster sauce, you can simply omit it or swap in 1 tablespoon sesame oil to add flavor.
+If you'd like to experiment with making the recipe without oyster sauce, you can simply omit it or swap in 1 tablespoon of sesame oil to add flavor.